AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: build_command
    :type: str | list[str] | False

    Package build command.
-If present, this is used as the build command when ``rez-build`` is run, rather than detecting the build system from present build scripts (such as ``CMakeLists.txt``).
+If present, this is used as the build command when :ref:`rez-build` is run, rather than detecting the build system from present build scripts (such as ``CMakeLists.txt``).
 If ``False``, this indicates that no build step is necessary (the package definition will still be installed, and this is enough to define the package).